neurodata/checklists/matrix.md

 6. Cumulative variance (with elbows)
 7. Top ~10 eigenvectors
 8. Pairs plots of data after embedded into the top ~8 dimensions
-9. mclust for k=1,...10 for all 10 models, plot BIC curves, using the dimension chosen by ZG(2)
+9. mclust++ for k=1,...10 for all 10 models, plot BIC curves, using the dimension chosen by ZG(2)
 10. draw voronoi diagram overlaid on "pairs plots"